-- 1. Attendance: Attendance is required and will be taken for each class session. - 2.
-Readings, Class Discussion, and Class Activities: Students will complete required readings prior to class discussion.
+1. Attendance: Attendance is required and will be taken for each class session.

+- 2. Readings, Class Discussion, and Class Activities: Students will complete required readings prior to class discussion.
 Students will participate in question and answer sessions with their peers and instructor. - 3.
 Special Population Report: Each member of the learning community will select a special population to research and write a report in the area of special concerns, considerations, and unique needs in the area of career career/lifestyle development.
 Examples include, but are not limited to: Women, displaced homemakers, addictions, homeless, minorities, specialized fields, special needs, and other populations that are instructor approved.
 Details and requirements provided first night of class. - 4.
-Simulation Activity: Students will be given the opportunity to form triad's for counseling sessions with a "mock client" and utilize career assessment tools, career counseling theory, and development of an action plan to address "mock" client's needs. - 5.
 Interviews: Students will be given the opportunity to interview 2 individuals on their career choices, and write a paper summarizing the information.
-Format requirements will be given the first class session. - 6.
-Portfolio Development: Each student will begin development of a portfolio to help track career choices, and learning experiences to show development in academic, professional, and personal growth. - Theorist Presentation (Partner(s): Students will be assigned a theory or theorist and conduct a career counseling session.
-The session should be at least 40 minutes in length.
-Pairs will be asked to provide key points of the theory before presenting.
+Format requirements will be given the first class session. - 5.
+Theorist Presentation/Simulation (Partner(s)): Students will be assigned a theory or theorist to develop a learning presentation to you peers in weeks 4-7.
+This learning presentation should be a minimum of 15 minutes and followed with a demonstration of the theory in a client/counselor session, this session should be at least 40 minutes.
+For a total of 55 minutes.